hen8y/Laravel-flash/README.md

 You can publish the configuration file and assets by running:

-If you're also upgrading from `v1.*`make sure delete the `public/vendor/hen8y/laravel-flash` folder and run this
+If you're also upgrading from `v1.*` make sure to delete the `public/vendor/hen8y/laravel-flash` folder and run this too

 ```bash